Utilon/MutaPipe_Repo/files_for_README/old_README.md

   -t	TARGET_DIRECTORY  		Specify target directory where output will be stored.
 Default = current_working_directory

   MutaPipe options:
   -g	GENES				Specify genes of interest.
 To to pass a file containing all gene names use -g \$(cat filename).
-Default = ['OPTN', 'ERBB4', 'DCTN1']
+Default = default = ['OPTN', 'ERBB4', 'DCTN1']
   -o	ORGANISM			Set species for which to search pdb structures.
 Default = Homo sapiens -a	ALL_PDB_IDS		    	Specify whether to retrieve all (True) or max.
 10 PDB IDs (False) per gene.
 Default = True -f	FORMAT			  	Specify file formats to download.
 Default = [cif pdb fasta].
 Options = [cif pdb fasta] -p	POLYPEPTIDES			Specify whether to extract polypeptide sequence (True) or not (False).
-Default = True -d    DELETE_FILES            Specify whether to delete mmCIF, pdb and fasta files after parsing (True) or not (False).
-Default = True
-  -b	BLASTp_PATH			Set path to blastp on your system.
+Default = True -b	BLASTp_PATH			Set path to blastp on your system.
 Default = blastp -u	UNIPROT_REFSEQS			Set path to reference proteome fasta file.
 Default = MutaPipe_Repo/MutaPipe/Uniprot_reference_seqs/ -r	RELATIVE_SEQUENCE_LENGTH	Set to filter out sequences shorter than a given percentage of the reference sequence (0.1-1.0).
 Default = 0.5
   -c	HSP_COVERAGE			Set to filter out sequences whose best hsp covers less than a given percentage of the reference sequence (0.1-1.0).
 Default = 0.1
-  -n    N_BEST_STRUCTURES       Set number of best structures to be listed in output for each sequence/variant.
-Default =

 ```

 ##### Usage example bash

 To run MutaPipe for gene NEK1 and set the paramaters to filter out
-1. sequences shorter than 70% of the reference sequence and
+1. sequences covering less than 70% of the reference sequence and
 2. sequences whose best HSP covers less than 30% of the reference sequence,
 use the command: